efea-umich/cse-593/main-project/project.typ

 Based on this feedback, we developed a high-fidelity prototype in the form of a mobile application that simulated a smartwatch interface.
 The prototype integrated two core features: contextual pre-generated responses and the Dynamic Key Hitbox keyboard.
 These features functioned in real time, presenting relevant suggested replies and dynamically adjusting key hitboxes based on the user’s character input history.
 This simulation aimed to closely approximate the experience of interacting with a fully functional smartwatch, allowing us to test usability under realistic conditions.

 Quantitative evaluation showed that our current design doesn't fully satisfy our user requirements.
 While we could make very short tasks faster, our slight accuracy boost did not significantly boost typing speed.
-Typing speeds on the smartwatch remained relatively consistent regardless of our intervention.
+Typing speeds on the smartwatch remained relatively consistent regardless of our intervention, likely because correction workflows or typing hesitancy overshadowed incremental accuracy benefits.

 These findings highlight the limitations of soft-keyboard interventions on small displays.
 Even though our design showed promise in reducing error rates, the effect size was not large enough to yield meaningful performance differences in practice.
 The lack of significant correlation between accuracy and task time further supports this interpretation, indicating that making fewer mistakes did not necessarily make users faster -- perhaps because correction workflows or input hesitancy persisted regardless of raw accuracy improvements.

+Nevertheless, we did find that the dynamic hitbox keyboard's reduced error rate approached statistical significance at the 10% level, suggesting a possible modest benefit that might become clearer with more participants.
+Moreover, our correlation analysis between accuracy and completion time was also marginally significant, implying that fewer errors could improve speed under certain conditions, though not conclusively at the 5% level.
+These early signals of a 10% significance -- together with the clear advantage of simple suggestion-based replies for extremely short tasks -- point to potentially promising directions.
+With a larger sample, it is conceivable that these modest accuracy gains and correlational trends might become strong enough to yield statistically significant overall improvements.

 From a design perspective, these results suggest that future iterations may require more transformative approaches to input -- such as gesture-based prediction, adaptive language models, or multimodal techniques (e.g., voice-to-text integration) -- to meaningfully compete with a phone for text input tasks.
 Our intervention offers a small step toward greater usability, but the smartwatch remains best suited for micro-interactions rather than sustained text entry.
-Ultimately, designing for such constrained platforms demands a shift in how we think about input itself—not just refining what already exists, but reimagining interaction models to better align with users’ context, goals, and physical limitations.
+Ultimately, designing for such constrained platforms demands a shift in how we think about input itself—not just refining what already exists, but reimagining interaction models to better align with users' context, goals, and physical limitations.

 = Conclusion and Future Work
 // What is the takeaway of this project?
 Were there any parts of the project that you did not include in the scope of this project?
 Here is where you will discuss how the current assignment will inform the rest of your project.
 For example, in Assignment 1, how will the results of your survey influence the future steps in understanding context of use?
 Feel free to use your creativity to suggest new research directions, designs---but these suggestions must be supported by the findings of your study